Norfolk firefighters battle massive apartment fire

 An eyewitness photo shows flames engulfing all three stories, including the stairs, of the apartment building.

+Two people had to be sent to the hospital; firefighters didn't detail the severity of their injuries.

+Three other people were being checked for injuries at the scene, and were expected to be okay.

-It's not immediately clear if anyone was injured or how many residents were forced to evacuate in the middle of the night.
+It's not immediately clear how many residents were forced to evacuate in the middle of the night.

-We can expect to learn more from our crew on the scene during 13News Now Daybreak.
+A spokesperson for the fire department said six units were completely destroyed in the fire.
+A fire wall in the building protected six other apartments from the flames.

-The apartments are in the Colonial Place neighborhood, right off the Lafayette River.
+The apartments are in the Colonial Place neighborhood near the Riverview neighborhood, right off the Lafayette River.

 Expect delays around Delaware Avenue and Llewellyn Avenue while crews remain on scene.